yehiarasheed/processing4/CONTRIBUTING.md

 @all-contributors please add @[your GitHub handle] for [your contribution type]
 ```

-We recognize a variety of contribution types such as `design`, `documentation`, `eventOrganizing`, and `mentoring`, among others.
-You can find the full list of recognized contribution types [here](https://allcontributors.org/docs/en/emoji-key).
-We usually add contributors automatically after merging a PR, but feel free to request addition yourself if needed.
-For contributions wich don't involve a Pull Request, please comment on [this issue](https://github.com/processing/processing4-carbon-aug-19/issues/839) to add yourself.
+We usually add contributors automatically after merging a PR, but feel free to request addition yourself by commenting on [this issue](https://github.com/processing/processing4-carbon-aug-19/issues/839).

 ## Found a Bug?